-- Service contracts continue to be reviewed regularly and negotiated to achieve best value for money. - Subject leaders continue to be responsible for their own subject areas and work in collaboration with the Finance team to achieve best value for money. - Continue with regular and accurate budget report to Governors. - Parent Pay now embedded and has proved more effective in collecting money and reducing outstanding payments. - Accurate 3-year financial forecast has been produced and is amended in line with changing circumstances. - To investigate the Academy's current pension contribution for support staff as it is deemed to be considerably higher in comparison to other academies.
+- Service contracts continue to be reviewed regularly and negotiated to achieve best value for money. - Subject leaders continue to be responsible for their own subject areas and work in collaboration with the Deputy Head and Finance team to achieve best value for money. - · Continue with regular and accurate budget report to Governors. - Parent Pay embedded and has proved more effective in collecting money and reducing outstanding payments. - 3-year financial forecast has been produced and is amended in line with changing circumstances.